How to complain about a parking ticket

 Parking bay suspended

-If a parking bay is suspended and you park in another bay or that bay and have received a ticket, you may be able to make a claim if the details of the bay suspension are incorrect (e.g. wrong road name) or if the sign is not visible.
+If a parking bay you're using is suspended and you have received a ticket, you may be able to make a claim if the details of the bay suspension are incorrect (e.g. wrong road name) or if the sign is not visible.

 However, if you have left to go and get change this is not a reasonable reason for appealing.